cityofaustin/vision-zero/editor/testing.md

 ### EMS incident details - `/ems/[incident-number]`

+- This page will not load for readonly users
 - Page breadcrumb and title—which is the EMS record address—look normal
 - Incident map (top right of page)
   - Use the EMS list page to filter/find an incident that has been matched automatically to a crash, person, and non-cr3 record